semontesdeoca/MNPR/README.md

 # MNPR
-MNPR is an expressive non-photorealistic rendering framework for real-time, filter-based stylization pipelines within Maya.
+MNPR is an expressive non-photorealistic rendering framework for real-time, filter-based stylization pipelines within Maya (2016.5+).
 It extends the Maya API and simplifies the creation of Viewport 2.0 render overrides, while still preserving all the low-level options that the Maya API provides.

 The framework was originally created by [Santiago E. Montesdeoca](http://artineering.io/) during his PhD studies at the [Nanyang Technological University](http://www.ntu.edu.sg) (Singapore), as a product of his conducted research in: